ashesh-0/Disentangle/README.md

 What I observe is that this model has a much lower training reconstruction loss over tur /2207/D3-M3-S0-L0/36.
 What this means is that it is able to overfit.
 However, in terms of the validation loss, I don't see any benefit.
-So, one more thing to try is to give more stochastic depth and then see if that works better. tur /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/39: stochastic depth increased by 2.
+So, one more thing to try is to give more stochastic depth and then see if that works better. tur /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/39: stochastic depth increased by 2. ruth /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/23: no multiscale. but otherwise identical to tur /39